tnonate/thenewoil/README.md

 ## Support

-In addition to submitting corrections and changes, readers are also welcome to support The New Oil financially as well to help grow and make our project bigger.
+In addition to submitting corrections and changes, readers are also welcome to support The New Oil financially as well to help it grow and make our project better then before.

 [Press here to find out what payment methoeds we support.](https://thenewoil.org/support.html)